 Most courses with multiple discussion or lab sections will have a weekly AI meeting.
-This is the opportunity for you to ask the professor questions with regards to course issues.
-It's also another opportunity for you to find out what the professor is expecting of the students (and of you).
+This is the opportunity for you to ask the professor questions concerning course issues.
+It is also another opportunity for you to find out what the professor is expecting of the students (and of you).
 Attendance at AI meeting is mandatory.
 You should come prepared by being familiar with the upcoming course material and completing any specific assignments the professor has made.
-If for some reason you cannot attend an AI meeting inform the professor, and make arrangements to get any special information presented from another AI.
+If for some reason you cannot attend an AI meeting inform the professor, and arrange to get any special information presented from another AI.

-Failure to meet any of your duties as an AI can lead to your professor writing a letter to the graduate office and requesting that you be placed on AI probation.
+Failure to meet you AI duties can lead to AI Probation.
+Your professor will write a letter to the graduate office for placement in AI probation.
 This will typically result in your being required to meet with the Director of Graduate Studies.
-If you are placed on probation, and the problem persist it can lead to your losing your AI position for the following term.
+If placed on probation, and the problem persist it can lead to your losing your AI position for the following term.